Crisis Hub

 The humanitarian and emergency relief supplies in Fiji that Australia replenished in the aftermath of Tropical Cyclone Harold in April also helped to meet immediate needs.

-Preparations by the Government of Fiji and the Fijian people played a significant role in limiting casualties, but the task of repairing and rebuilding infrastructure will be significant.
+Preparations by the Government of Fiji and the Fijian people played a significant role in limiting casualties.

 Media releases